microsoft/vscode/README.md

   <img alt="VS Code in action" src="https://cloud.githubusercontent.com/assets/11839736/16642200/6624dde0-43bd-11e6-8595-c81885ba0dc2.png">
 </p>

-The [`vscode`](https://github.com/microsoft/vscode) repository is where we do development and there are many ways you can participate in the project, for example:
+The [`vscode`](https://github.com/microsoft/vscode) repository is where we do development & there are many ways you can participate in the project, for example:

-* [Submit bugs and feature requests](https://github.com/microsoft/vscode/issues) and help us verify as they are checked in.
+* [Submit bugs and feature requests](https://github.com/microsoft/vscode/issues) & help us verify as they are checked in.
 * Review [source code changes](https://github.com/microsoft/vscode/pulls).
 * Review the [documentation](https://github.com/microsoft/vscode-docs) and make pull requests for anything from typos to new content.